Development Capacity Study 2026

 How to get involved?

 Public feedback is a valuable part of this process.
-We want to ensure the study's findings are communicated clearly and that residents understand how different variable may impact our capacity to grow.
+We want to ensure the study's findings are communicated clearly and that residents understand how different variables may impact our capacity to grow.

-1. Review the project boards (coming soon!) to get a quick understanding of the study and our preliminary findings.
+1. Review the project boards to get a quick understanding of the study and our preliminary findings.

 2. Review the Draft Findings Report to get a deeper understanding of our methodology and preliminary findings.